ReachableCEO/StartupStarterPackage/src/ProductPlan/User-Guide.md

 _TODO: Fill in the user guide outline below._

-_TIP: Consider providing both tutorial (step-by-step) and reference material.
+_TIP: Consider providing both tutorial (./step-by-step.md) and reference material.
 You can organize the user guide by features, by use cases, by roles, or in other ways._